WhaddaMakers/Whaddy-Nightlight/README.md

 ![LedsWires](./pictures/11.jpg)

 #### Step 8: The Leds will be mounted in the TOP part of the nightlight. insert them in the provided place and.
-Then bring the wires from the 2 LED modules together (color by color) and cut them off like in the picture below (not to short, otherwise the assembly will be difficult).
-Again do not forget the heatshrinks :)
+Then bring the wires from the 2 LED modules together (color by color) and cut them off as shown in the picture below (not too short, otherwise the assembly will be difficult).
+Again, do not forget the heatshrinks :).

 ![LEDsWireLenght](./pictures/12.jpg)

 #### Step 9: Start soldering the 2 SMD RGB led modules to the Arduino Nano according the connection diagram.
-DON'T SOLDER DE GND YET, WE WILL DO THIS LATER ON
+DON'T SOLDER THE GND YET, WE WILL DO THIS LATER ON.

 ![LEDsSolder](./pictures/13.jpg)

-#### You should have something like this now:
+#### The assembly should look something like this by now:

 ![Assembly](./pictures/14.jpg)

-#### Step 10: Cut off the USB A cable (approx. 25cm) and strip it (approx. 7.5cm)
+#### Step 10: Cut off the USB A cable (approx. 25cm) and strip it (approx. 7.5cm).

 ![USBcut](./pictures/15.jpg)